HichamK/Microsoft-Fabric-Data-Engineering/README.md

    - Processes and flattens complex JSON files (arrays, nested objects).
    - Prepares the data for analysis.

-3. **Fetch API Data Faster: Parallel API Calls in Microsoft Fabric Notebooks**
+3. **nb_fabric_series_parallel_api_calls.py**
-   - Example of using parallel requests to speed up data retrieval from APIs.
+   - Using parallel requests to speed up data retrieval from APIs.

+4. **nb_fabric_series_excel_files.py**
+   - Notebook reading Excel files & write the spark df to lakehouse table
 ---

 ## Upcoming Files

-- **Notebook reading Excel files**
-  - Moves data from an Excel file in Azure Lakehouse into a managed Delta table in Spark.
+- **Python Notebooks in Microsoft Fabric**
+  - How to use Python Notebooks for lightweight data operations in Fabric
+  - How to interact with Lakehouse files and Delta tables without Spark

 ---